-Obviously China is a huge country, so when you want to go cycling in China, where would you go?
-Quick answer, Yunnan.
+China is a huge country, so when you want to go bike touring in China where do you go?

 I saw this map during the week: